voidl00p/markupdown/README.md

 pip install markupdown
 ```

-After you install markupdown, go to an empty directory and initialize it:
+After you install Markupdown, go to an empty directory and initialize it:

 ```bash
 python -m markupdown init